shahbaz-ali/miniBRS/docs/installation.md

 You would need an `Email Server` in case you want email alerts for your workflows, Make sure you have SMTP server details like `smtp_host`, `smtp_port`, `email address` and `password` in handy.
 If you don't have an Email Server, you can use Gmail, Outlook or any other email provider make sure you generate `app password` for your email address.
-In order to know how to generate `app password` for your Gmail account, refer [here](https://support.google.com/accounts/answer/185833?hl=en)
+To know how to generate `app password` for your Gmail account, refer [here](https://support.google.com/accounts/answer/185833?hl=en)

 ---